borehelu/Product-Landing/README.md

 # Ethiocuisine Landing Page
-#### A complete landing page implemented using html and css, 16 Apr 2021
+#### A complete landing page implemented using HTML5 and CSS3, 16 Apr 2021
 #### By **Helu Bore**

 ## Description